awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-manifest-time-signal-example.md

 **DASH personalized response example for time signal**
 AWS Elemental MediaTailor personalizes the ad avails with advertising specifications\.
 The personalizations reflect the viewer data that is received from the player and the advertising campaigns that are currently underway\.

-The following example shows an ad avail after AWS Elemental MediaTailor personalizes it:
+The following example shows an ad avail after AWS Elemental MediaTailor personalizes it\.

 ```
   <Period id="178443_1" start="PT96H15M30.25S">